Eradicationist/CBA/README.md

 # Kernel-Level Anti-Cheat for Unreal Engine

 ## Overview
-This project contains a basic template for a Windows kernel-mode anti-cheat driver and a user-mode loader/communicator, both written in C++.
+This project contains a basic template for a Windows kernel-mode "cryptographic" anti-cheat driver and a user-mode loader/communicator, both written in C++.
 Intended for integration with Unreal Engine games.

 ## Files
 - `AntiCheatDriver.cpp`: Kernel-mode driver source (C++)